-For younger patients, the clinical manifestations of Wilson's disease are most commonly hepatic.
-Children with Wilson's disease often present with chronic liver disease and abnormal liver tests.2
+For younger patients, the clinical manifestations of Wilson's disease are mostly hepatic.
+Children with Wilson's disease often present with chronic liver disease and abnormal liver tests.10

-As patients get older, neurologic and psychiatric symptoms more commonly occur.
-Some common neurologic manifestations of Wilson's disease include tremor, gait abnormalities, and discoordination, dystonia, Parkinsonism, choreiform movements, drooling, dysphonia, dysarthria, and dysphasia.
-Behavioral and psychiatric manifestations may include depression, altered behavior and personality, impulsiveness and labile mood, sexual exhibitionism, and frank psychosis.2
+As patients get older, neurologic and psychiatric symptoms occur more frequently.10 Some of the common neurologic manifestations of Wilson's disease include tremor, gait abnormalities, discoordination, dystonia, Parkinsonism, choreiform movements, drooling, dysphonia, dysarthria and dysphagia.
+Behavioral and psychiatric manifestations may include depression, altered behavior and personality, impulsiveness and labile mood, sexual exhibitionism and frank psychosis.4,10

-Golden-brownish pigment in cornea caused by copper deposits
+Golden-brown pigment in cornea caused by copper deposits11

 Facetious (false) smile, pseudo-laughter, open mouth and drooling saliva, reduced eye blinking and a dull look

-Some people may not know about a family history of the condition because the mutation is often passed to a child by a parent who is a carrier.5
+Some people may not know about a family history of the condition because the mutation is often passed to a child by a parent who is a carrier.13

-ALL CHILDREN OF A WILSON'S DISEASE PARENT ARE AUTOMATICALLY CARRIERS OF THE DISEASE
+ALL CHILDREN OF A PARENT WITH WILSON'S DISEASE ARE CARRIERS OF THE DISEASE10

 The condition can be treated with a low copper diet and the use of chelating agents that bind copper to facilitate its excretion from the body.
 CLOVIQUETM (trientine hydrochloride) is a chelating agent indicated for treatment of patients with WD who are intolerant of the first-line treatment, penicillamine.3